FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source_Parameters.md

 ### Spread Factor

 Spreading is a percentage factor that defines how a sound source will appear to spread out across speakers or virtual speakers.
 It is similar to _Aperture_ in its focusing effect but will translate differently across certain channel-based speaker arrangements according to how many speakers are involved.

+>!
+The spread factor is not available on binaural and WFS.

 ### Nearest Neighbors